ibm-cloud-docs/BlockStorage/replication.md

 ## Viewing replication history

 Replication history can be viewed in the **Audit Log** on the **Account** tab under **Manage**.
 Both the primary and replica volumes display identical replication histories.
-The history includes:
+The history includes the following items.

-- the type for replication (failover or failback),
+- The type for replication (failover or failback).
-- when it was started,
+- When it was started.
-- the snapshot that was used for the replication,
+- The snapshot that was used for the replication.
-- the size of the replication,
+- The size of the replication.
-- the time when the replication is completed.
+- The time when the replication is completed.

 ## Creating a duplicate of a replica